key2long/MyPra/README.md

 # PRM
-This is the implementation of PRM, "Path ranking model for entity prediction"
+This is the implementation of PRM, "Path ranking model for entity prediction".

 The GraphDFS is used to generate the matepaths for positive samples.
 The GetFeature is used to generate features for all the samples.